Merit Scholarship Programs

 Recognizes the exceptional academic and personal accomplishments of students of African heritage.

-Awarded to excellent students from various areas of North and South Carolina.
+Recognizes students with outstanding academic achievement from various areas of North and South Carolina.
+Some Trinity awards also require demonstrated financial need.

 Recognizes the outstanding academic achievement and vision of students who are the first in their families to attend college.